 What is an MCP Server?

+MCP (Model Context Protocol) is a standard that allows AI models to call tools—like APIs or custom functions—by passing structured arguments.
 Instead of hardcoding every integration, you provide a reference to an MCP server that exposes tools dynamically.
-The LLM then learns what tools are available and when to use them, all without manual plumbing.
+The LLM then learns what tools are available and when to use them, all without manual plumbing.What Can You Do with Weavely MCP?

-The Weavely MCP server currently exposes a create-form
+The Weavely MCP server currently exposes acreate-form

 tool that lets your AI client instantly generate sophisticated, production-grade forms from a user prompt.